 When you was younger what did you dream about the most?
 It would be what you wanted to be when you grew up.
 Then it would be, what your future would be like Ie. How many kids, your wedding, your house, etc. I’ll tell you the two things I wanted to be when I grew up, The very first thing I wanted to be was a paralegal because I saw all the cute suits on the different lawyers I came in contact with.
 I loved the idea of riding on cool elevators with my mother to the top of these shiny floors.
-Getting off and waiting in these quiet areas then walking in to this beautiful office space with these grand desk and someone so important sitting behind it.
-My how has life changed.
-Then reality hit, you had to go school for a lot of years and take the bar that would kill your brain cells , you don’t get a break or time off.
+Getting off and waiting in these quiet areas then walking into this beautiful office space with these grand desks and someone so important sitting behind it.
+How has life changed?
+Then reality hit, you had to go to school for a lot of years and take the bar that would kill your brain cells, you don’t get a break or time off.
 As much as I thought you did.
-You don’t get to set your own hours. basically you’re always on call.
+You don’t get to set your own hours. basically, you’re always on call.
 I like vacations, I came to that realizations. 🙂

 The second thing I wanted to be was a teacher.
 Tada!
 I saw how awesome my teachers was and wanted to be just like them.
-I realized they was making a difference in my life so I wanted to make a difference as well.
+I realized they were making a difference in my life so I wanted to make a difference as well.
 I would come home after school and pretend that I was standing in front of my class in my room, Of course.
 Take out my textbook and pace back and forth teaching my pretend class.
-Then I would give out homework , just like my teacher.
+Then I would give out homework, just like my teacher.
 Lol.
 I would close down for the day and find something else to do.
-LIke my actual homework. lol!
+Like my actual homework. lol!

 Let’s talk about my real job!